LePetitJayJay/Victoria-2-Anime-Mod/README.md

 New additions are standalone DoD and AoE versions, so you only need to run the mod + the corresponding anime submod for these two, e.g. Divergences of Darkness + DoD Animega.

+AoE anime flags and more DoD flags might be added in future update.

 Installation: Put the Animega folders and .Mod file to your mod directory on Program Files.

 Note: